-Although the ritual itself is regimented, what I encounter on each particular outing is unique.
-In early July of 2008, I began a spontaneous day with the intention of eventually watching “Speed Racer” at the Mann 6 second run theater in Hopkins, a suburb of Minneapolis.
-The bike trail nearest my house in St. Paul lies upon an abandoned railroad line on a straight path East/West; thirteen miles from my house it passes just two blocks from the Hopkins Mann 6 theater.
-The day was hot and humid, so I biked slowly with that leisure characteristic of my summers.
-When I reached the Mann 6, I entered the theater in which “Speed Racer” was showing and found myself alone with a man playing a flute.
-He sat in the left section and I chose a seat in the middle, two rows in front of him.
-As I passed, I smiled and said “hey” and he acknowledged me with a nod of his head while he continued to accompany the pre-show music on his flute.
-After another minute of playing he paused briefly, lowered his flute and said, “It’s okay, man, I’m not crazy or anything.
+Although I have a routine, what I encounter on each particular outing is unique.
+In July of 2008, I set out with the plan of eventually watching Speed Racer at the Mann 6 second run theater in Hopkins, a suburb of Minneapolis.
+The bike trail nearest my house in St. Paul runs on an abandoned railroad line straight east/west; thirteen miles from my starting point it passes the Hopkins movie theater.
+After the tea and bookstore ritual I arrived at the Mann 6, bought a ticket for Speed Racer and found myself alone with a man playing a flute.
+He sat in the left section of the auditorium.
+As I passed, I smiled and said “hey” and he acknowledged me with a nod of his head, pausing briefly to say, “It’s okay, man, I’m not crazy or anything.
 I’m just a musician.”
 I laughed and answered, “It’s fine for me.”
 He continued improvising until the movie started and then put the flute away.

-The oddness of the circumstances may have influenced my reaction, but I left the theater that day with the opinion that “Speed Racer” was one of the best-financed experimental films in the history of cinema; Dennis Hopper’s “The Last Movie” and Busby Berkeley’s kaleidoscopic, musical production numbers would be other contenders for the distinction.
-In the case of both Hopper and the Wachowskis, the filmmakers established their commercial credibility with financially successful films (“Easy Rider” and “The Matrix”) and then pursued wildly unorthodox projects bankrolled by major studios.
-As the credits scrolled after the film I thought that, in twenty years perhaps, film language might evolve to catch up with the Wachowskis’ vision, a radical conflation of narrative past, present and future into one compressed simultaneity; time, in the film, folds rather than unfolds.
+The oddness of the circumstances may have influenced my reaction, but I felt that Speed Racer was one of the best-financed experimental films I'd ever seen; Dennis Hopper’s The Last Movie and Busby Berkeley’s kaleidoscopic, musical production numbers would be other candidates.
+In the case of both Hopper and the Wachowskis, the filmmakers established their commercial credibility with financially successful films (Easy Rider and The Matrix) and then produced wildly unorthodox projects bankrolled by major studios.
+As the end credits scrolled and the flute playing began again, I thought that traditional film language might eventually catch up with the Wachowskis’ vision, a radical conflation of narrative past, present and future into one compressed simultaneity; time, in the film, folds rather than unfolds.

-When I emerged from the theater after the movie, the main street of Hopkins was filled with World War II fighter planes.
-I thought that it might be a hallucination resultant from the visual overflow of “Speed Racer.”
-I blinked and the planes remained.
-Apparently, a conference of historical fighter plane collectors had arranged them in the street while I watched the film.
+When I emerged from the theater, the main street of Hopkins was filled with World War II fighter planes.
+I thought that it might be a hallucination resultant from the visual overflow of Speed Racer.
+I blinked but the planes didn't disappear.
+Apparently, a group of historical fighter plane collectors had arranged them in the street while I was watching the film.

-We live in this present with instinctive, animal directness as children, when a single summer day can really feel like an eternity.
-We are absorbed in simple being, not yet preoccupied with becoming.
-A summer day is all summer days and what becoming we may began to apprehend, the cycles of the seasons as a progression, quickly reverts back to play within the static timelessness that lies beneath these shifting appearances.
-Consciously cultivating this awareness as adults, we mimic the surfers in “Endless Summer,” contriving to pursue summer around the globe.
-Rather than being carried on the seasonal carousel, our liberated perspective remains fixed in the perpetual now.
+We live in this present with instinctive, animal directness as children, when a single summer day can really feel like eternity.
+We are absorbed in being, not yet preoccupied with becoming.
+A summer day is all summer days and what changes we may began to apprehend, the cycles of the seasons as a progression for example, we quickly revert back to play within the static timelessness that lies beneath shifting appearances.
+Consciously cultivating this perspective as adults, Hilde and I mimicked the surfers in Endless Summer as they pursued summer around the globe, liberating our awareness into the perpetual now.

 We took crazy shrooms on a beach with our old American friends and time collapsed upon itself making us float above or next to our bodies.
 Our brains were working completely differently.
 Very realistic memories merged with the present and the future felt unthreatening as we saw that we are all basically made of the same stuff.
 Our egos despaired a bit too.
 The sun sat on the water, rendering the rocks in front of it flat and black, as if they were shapes cut out of the sky.
 Slowly the stars rose in Technicolor.
 Some green, some red, some blue, connected by thin white lines.
 Then as we walked in the midst of Bronze Age ruins a distant thunderstorm struck and we saw lighting hit the water.
 Boats were underneath us, stars above, everything reflecting on everything.
 EVERYTHING EXISTED AT THE SAME TIME.